Sxhlx/Sxhlx/README.md

 ## Contact Me

-Let's connect!
-Feel free to reach out to me through LinkedIn (https://www.linkedin.com/in/hope-kodisang/) or personal website (https://www.whoishope.com).
 I'm always open to interesting discussions, collaboration opportunities, or just a friendly chat!

 Looking forward to exploring the endless possibilities of software together!